Inspiring Creativity For Future Generations

 Thunderbird Gold

-The following is an excerpt taken from Chapter Fourteen of Thunderbird Gold:
+The following excerpt is taken from Chapter 14 of Thunderbird Gold:

 The monotone hooting became more and more insistent.
 Calvin and Eric watched as Schmidt and his partner pushed themselves out of their sleeping bags and crept to the window on the far side of the house.